DoctorDerek/calendar-appointments/README.md

 ## Technologies Used

-- React v17.0.2 (upgraded from React v16.8 project bootstrapped with [Create React App](https://github.com/facebook/create-react-app)).
+- React `v17.0.2` (upgraded from a React `v16.8` project bootstrapped with [Create React App](https://github.com/facebook/create-react-app)).

 - React Hooks for React state and lifecycle features.

-- Redux for state management.
+- Redux for state management plus Redux Toolkit (RTK) for type safety.

 - Other:
-  - Material UI v5 (upgraded from Material UI v3) for styled React components with Emotion for CSS-in-JS
+  - Material UI `v5` (upgraded from Material UI `v3`) as a React component library wotj Tailwind CSS for maintainability.
-  - date-fns v2.22.1 (upgraded from v2.0.0.alpha-27) for date and time utility functions
+  - date-fns `v2.22.1` (upgraded from `v2.0.0.alpha-27`) for date and time utility functions.

 ## Test Coverage Report - Jest & React Testing Library